khanhzoball/our-meal/README.md

 run "npm update"

-go to frontend/src in one terminal window and backend in another terminal window
+go to frontend/src in one terminal window and backend in second terminal window

 rum "npm start" in frontend/src